 - Keep it chill.
 A quick prep and bake time make these a breeze, but the chilling time means these can be made ahead and baked at any time!
 You can also freeze the dough OR baked cookies!

-Mexican Crinkle Cookie Ingredients and Substitutions
+Mexican Crinkle Cookie Ingredients

 How to Make Mexican Crinkle Cookies

-- BATTER.
+PREP.
 In a medium microwave-safe bowl, melt butter and unsweetened chocolate in the microwave until smooth.

-- Remove from the microwave and add brown sugar and light corn syrup.
+BATTER.
+Remove from the microwave and add brown sugar and light corn syrup.
 Beat on medium speed until blended.
 Add egg and beat until just combined.

-- In another bowl, whisk flour, baking soda, ground cinnamon, and salt.
+In another bowl, whisk flour, baking soda, ground cinnamon, and salt.
 Add the flour mixture to the wet ingredients and beat until combined.
 Refrigerate for 1 hour.

-- BAKE.
-Preheat the oven to 350°F. Lightly grease a baking sheet and set aside, or line with parchment paper.
+BAKE.
+Preheat the oven to 350ยฐF.
+Lightly grease a baking sheet and set aside, or line with parchment paper.

 Kristyn’s Recipe Tips